Justinian I: Economy and administration

-Despite all these measures, the Empire suffered several major setbacks in the course of the 6th century.
-The first one was the plague, which lasted from 541 to 543 and, by decimating the Empire's population, probably created a scarcity of labor and a rising of wages.
-The lack of manpower also led to a significant increase in the number of "barbarians" in the Byzantine armies after the early 540s.
-The protracted war in Italy and the wars with the Persians themselves laid a heavy burden on the Empire's resources, and Justinian was criticized for curtailing the government-run post service, which he limited to only one eastern route of military importance.
+The empire suffered several major setbacks in the course of the 6th century.
+The first one was the plague, which lasted from 541 to 543 and, by decreasing the empire's population, probably created a scarcity of labor and a rising of wages.
+It has been proposed that the lack of manpower also led to a significant increase in the number of "barbarians" in the Byzantine armies after the early 540s, but others are skeptical of this view.
+The protracted war in Italy and the wars with the Persians themselves laid a heavy burden on the empire's resources, and Justinian was criticized for curtailing the government-run post service, which he limited to only one eastern route of military importance.

 Natural disasters

-During the 530s, it seemed to many that God had abandoned the Christian Roman Empire.
-There were noxious fumes in the air and the Sun, while still providing daylight, refused to give much heat.
 The extreme weather events of 535–536 led to a famine such as had not been recorded before, affecting both Europe and the Middle East.
 These events may have been caused by an atmospheric dust veil resulting from a large volcanic eruption.

 The historian Procopius recorded in 536 in his work on the Vandalic War "during this year a most dread portent took place.
-For the sun gave forth its light without brightness … and it seemed exceedingly like the sun in eclipse, for the beams it shed were not clear".
+For the sun gave forth its light without brightness ... and it seemed exceedingly like the sun in eclipse, for the beams it shed were not clear".

-The causes of these disasters are not precisely known, but volcanoes at the Rabaul caldera, Lake Ilopango, Krakatoa, or, according to a recent finding, in Iceland are suspected.
+The causes of these disasters are not precisely known, but volcanoes at the Rabaul caldera, Lake Ilopango, Krakatoa, or, according to a 2018 finding, in Iceland are suspected.

-Seven years later in 542, a devastating outbreak of Bubonic Plague, known as the Plague of Justinian and second only to Black Death of the 14th century, killed tens of millions.
-Justinian and members of his court, physically unaffected by the previous 535–536 famine, were afflicted, with Justinian himself contracting and surviving the pestilence.
+Seven years later in 542, a devastating outbreak of Bubonic Plague, known as the Plague of Justinian, was traditionally believed to have killed tens of millions, second only to Black Death of the 14th century.
+Justinian and members of his court were afflicted, with Justinian himself contracting and surviving the pestilence.
 The impact of this outbreak of plague has recently been disputed, since evidence for tens of millions dying is uncertain.

-In July 551, the eastern Mediterranean was rocked by the 551 Beirut earthquake, which triggered a tsunami.
+In July 551, the Beirut earthquake struck the eastern Mediterranean and triggered a tsunami.
 The combined fatalities of both events likely exceeded 30,000, with tremors felt from Antioch to Alexandria.